ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 |      /26        |          59         |
 |      /27        |          27         |
 |      /28        |          11         |
-{: caption="Table 1.
-Available addresses in a subnet based on CIDR block size" caption-side="bottom"}
+{: caption="Available addresses in a subnet based on CIDR block size" caption-side="bottom"}

 Based on these two considerations, the following assumptions are made for this example: